Raffaello/play-scala-akka-cassandra-demo/README.md

 - HAProxy
 - 2 scala Play! instances load balanced running

-It would be a sort of production testing environment

 ### db-vm

-It manages the resources of the DB layer architecture, it is a monitor DB instance.
+It manages the resources of the DB layer architecture, it is a monitor for the DB-tier instances.

-### cassandra
+### Cassandra

-The main DB, a cluster of cassandra, reduced to 1 istance only due to HW resources.
+The main DB, a cluster of cassandra, reduced to 1 istance only due to limited HW resources.

-### titandb
+### Titandb

 1 istance running gremlin server and connect to Cassandra and Elastic search.

-### es
+### Elastic Search

 Indexes for TitanDB.